Electric arc: Overview

 A low-frequency (less than 100 Hz) alternating current arc resembles a direct current arc; on each cycle, the arc is initiated by breakdown, and the electrodes interchange roles, as anode or cathode, when current reverses.
 As the frequency of the current increases, there is not enough time for all ionization to disperse on each half cycle, and the breakdown is no longer needed to sustain the arc; the voltage vs. current characteristic becomes more nearly ohmic.

 The various shapes of electric arcs are emergent properties of non-linear patterns of current and electric field.
 The arc occurs in the gas-filled space between two conductive electrodes (often made of tungsten or carbon) and it results in a very high temperature, capable of melting or vaporizing most materials.
 An electric arc is a continuous discharge, while the similar electric spark discharge is momentary.
 An electric arc may occur either in direct current (DC) circuits or in alternating current (AC) circuits.
 In the latter case, the arc may re-strike on each half cycle of the current.
 An electric arc differs from a glow discharge in that the current density is quite high, and the voltage drop within the arc is low; at the cathode, the current density can be as high as one megaampere per square centimeter.

 An electric arc has a non-linear relationship between current and voltage.
 Once the arc is established (either by progression from a glow discharge or by momentarily touching the electrodes then separating them), increased current results in a lower voltage between the arc terminals.
 This negative resistance effect requires that some positive form of impedance (as an electrical ballast) be placed in the circuit to maintain a stable arc.
-This property is the reason uncontrolled electrical arcs in apparatus become so destructive since once initiated, an arc will draw more and more current from a fixed-voltage supply until the apparatus is destroyed.
+This property is the reason uncontrolled electrical arcs in apparatus become so destructive, since once initiated an arc will draw more and more current from a fixed-voltage supply until the apparatus is destroyed.

+There exists a form of moving electric arc known as a gliding arc discharge, initiated at the shortest gap between diverging electrodes placed in a fast gas flow (typically over 10 m/s).
+The discharge moves ("glides") progressively along the electrodes in the direction of gas flow until it breaks and extinguishes.
+This continual movement of the arc roots prevents electrode erosion and allows direct and efficient transfer of electrical energy into the flowing gas.
+Initially, the plasma formed is close to thermodynamic equilibrium but as the arc elongates, it rapidly transitions into a non-equilibrium, nonthermal plasma characterized by significant temperature differences between electrons and gas molecules.